pravega/video-samples/README.md

 If you are using a non-transactional writer, you should also account for additional frames to be buffered.
 If interruptions are rare, a single additional frame should be sufficient.

+# Object Detection
+This project demonstrates methods to store, process, and read video with Pravega and Flink.
+It also includes an application that performs object detection using TensorFlow and YOLO.